textX/textX/docs/grammar.rst

   :code:`StructureElement` will be matched zero or more times.
 With each match a new instance of :code:`StructureElement` will be created and appended to elements :code:`list`.
+A :code:`parent` attribute of each :code:`StructureElement` will be set to the containing :code:`Structure`.

-* **Link rule reference** - will match an identifier of some class object at the given place and convert that identifier to python reference on target object.
-This resolving to reference is done automatically by textX.
+* **Link rule reference** - will match an identifier of some class object at the given place and convert that identifier to python reference to target object.
+  This reference resolving is done automatically by textX.
 By default a :code:`name` attribute is used as an identifier of the object.
 Currently, there is no automatic support for name spaces in textX.
 All objects of the same class are in a single namespace.